Hiring Trends Your Marketing Team

 4. Offer Remote Options

-When considering which hiring trends to embrace, think about how much the world has changed since the COVID-19 pandemic and what you might need to offer to attract a new age of workers.
+When considering which hiring trends to embrace, consider how much the world has changed since the COVID-19 pandemic and what you might need to offer to attract a new generation of workers.
 Experts predict 25% of jobs will be remote by the end of the year.

 In a competitive environment, you may need to offer remote options whether you want to or not.
 Since many marketing tasks are easily completed at home, there really isn’t a need to force workers into an office setting if they prefer the quiet of working from their home.

-Offer remote and remote-hybrid options to attract workers who don’t want to spend time commuting or put themselves at risk of illness by going into an office.
+Offer remote options and a digital leave management system to attract workers who don’t want to spend time commuting or put themselves at risk of illness by going into an office.

 5. Check Out Social Media